|Values are valid only on day of printing.|

 Monitoring patient compliance

 Most individuals display optimal response to trazodone when serum levels are 650 to 1,500 ng/mL.
-Some individuals may respond well outside of this range, or may display toxicity within the therapeutic range, thus interpretation should include clinical evaluation.
-Toxic levels have not been well established.
-Therapeutic ranges are based on samples drawn at trough (ie, immediately before the next dose.)
+Some individuals may respond well outside of this range, or may display toxicity within the therapeutic range, thus, interpretation should include clinical evaluation.
+Toxic: >4,000 ng/mL.
+Therapeutic ranges are based on samples drawn at trough (ie, immediately before the next dose).

 No significant cautionary statements